Radio format: Background

 Even before World War II, radio stations in North America and Europe almost always adopted a generalist radio format.

 However, the United States witnessed the growing strengthening of television over the radio as the major mass media in the country by the late 1940s.
 American television had more financial resources to produce generalist programs that provoked the migration of countless talents from radio networks to the new medium.
 Under this context, the radio was pressured to seek alternatives to maintain its audience and cultural relevance.

-As a consequence, AM radios stations began to emerge in the United States and Canada – many of which "independents", that is not affiliated with the network – developed a format which targeted audiences with programming consisted of music, news, charismatic disc jockeys to directly attract a certain audience.
+As a consequence, AM radios stations—many of which were "independent", that is not affiliated with the network—began to emerge in the United States and Canada.
+They developed a format with programming consisting of music, news, and charismatic disc jockeys to directly attract a certain audience.

-For example, by the 1960s, the Easy listening obtained a stable position on FM radio – a spectrum considered ideal for good music and high fidelity listening as it grew in popularity during that period – and the Middle of the road (MOR) rose as a radio industry term to discern radio stations that played mainstream pop songs from radio stations whose programming was geared towards teenagers and was dominated by rock and roll, the most popular musical genre of the period in the United States and which held the first successful radio format called Top-40.
+For example, by the 1960s, easy listening obtained a stable position on FM radio – a spectrum considered ideal for good music and high fidelity listening as it grew in popularity during that period – and the middle of the road (MOR) rose as a radio industry term to discern radio stations that played mainstream pop songs from radio stations whose programming was geared towards teenagers and was dominated by rock and roll, the most popular musical genre of the period in the United States and which held the first successful radio format called Top-40.
 In reality, the Top-40 format was conscientiously prepared to attract the young audience, who was the main consumer of the records sold by the American record industry at that time.
 Soon, playlists became central to programming and radio formats, although the number of records in a playlist really depends on the format.

 By the mid-1960s, American FM radio's penetration began achieving balance with AM radio since the Federal Communications Commission required that co-owned AM and FM stations be programmed independently from each other.
 This resulted in huge competition between radio stations in the AM and FM spectrum to differentiate themselves for both audiences and advertisers.
-At that time, it proliferated many radio formats, which included presentation, schedule and target audience, as well as repertoire.
+At that time, it caused a proliferation of many radio formats, which included presentation, schedule and target audience, as well as repertoire.
 Within a few years, FM radio stations were supplying program formats completely analogous to their AM stations counterparts, increased to more than 50% in 1970 and reached 95% in 1980.

-During the 1970s and 1980s, radio programming formats expanded into commercially successful variations, for example, adult contemporary (AC), album-oriented rock (AOR) and urban contemporary (UC), among others, which spread to most AM and FM radio stations in the United States.
+During the 1970s and 1980s, radio programming formats expanded into commercially successful variations, including, for example, adult contemporary (AC), album-oriented rock (AOR) and urban contemporary (UC), among others, which spread to most AM and FM radio stations in the United States.

 Over time, FM radio came to dominate music programming, while AM radio switched to news and talk formats.